-The 7Q10 low-flow condition of the stream was found to be less than 0.1 CFS as drainage area is very small.
-Consistent with TOGS 1.3.1, intermittent stream effluent limits (ISEL) apply for intermittent stream, and the water quality standards will be applied as the end-of-pipe limit with no mixing or dilution.
+Intermittent stream effluent limits (ISEL) have been applied because discharge is at the headwater of the stream.
+Consistent with TOGS 1.3.1, the water quality standards will be applied as end-of-pipe limitations with no mixing or dilution.